HarveyAland/auzre-monitoring-remediation/README.md

 ---

 ## 🧪 Testing & Verification
 This section documents how alerts and runbooks were validated.
 I wanted this document not to be just a bunch of screenshots back to back and instead save one dedicated section to a full workflow test and proof of concept showcasing not only the process but the time in which the remediation takes place.
+Allbeit all configured remediation scenarios were tested I chose the IIS service down to showcase for this project as naturally in an enterprise enviroment out of the services i have running iis would be the most important from a high availablity stabdpoint.

 **Format:**
 1. **Step taken** (e.g., stopped IIS service).